pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/2016-10-21-operating-system-basics.md

 11. What is the minimum number of privileged instructions that h/w must implement so that the OS can work correctly?
 	- With memory mapped IO, you can hide all device accesses with memory protection.
 So programming the MMU (i.e., modify MMU registers) should be privileged.
 	- Also, returning from a trap (e.g., iret instruction) should ensure that we cannot switch from user to kernel mode and run arbitrary kernel code.
 For example, on x86, a return from trap is guaranteed to execute code with the same or lower privilege level.
+12. Similarities & differences between `OS` & `web browsers`?
+	- Similarities
+		- Both run multiple applications (processes & web applications)
+		- Both need to isolate/protect different applications
+		- Both need to ensure their own code is safe from application code
+	- Differences
+		- OS uses H/W protection to protect OS and application code; browsers normally use S/W/language-level protection
+		- OS has direct access to H/W; browsers need to use OS to access
+		- OS usually runs local code; the main function of browsers is to run remote code and display remote data
+13. Why can't OS code be shared like library codes do?
+	- Some OS code needs to execute privileged instructions and hence will not run in user mode.
+	- The OS code may manipulate data that can be globally shared across programs (e.g., the scheduler run queue).
+Since libraries share code but not data, the library code would not be able to access this shared data.
+	- If the OS code is run in user mode, and it could be modified then the security guarantees provided by the OS could be compromised.